open-source-labs/Swell/docs/DEV-README.md

 ### _WebRTC features are there but buggy when interacting with other parts of the app_

 In the latest iteration, the WebRTC feature was changed from STUN Server testing to Client RTC Connection testing, allowing Swell to test if another client is able to create an RTC connection to transmit text and video data.
 Because the RTCPeerConnection has to be initiated before we generate the SDP, this connection is set up differently from the other networks.
 Other networks purely need the primitive strings as input, and the response is created on click of `Send` (in the workspace panel).
 For WebRTC, the connection object is created as an input and when the user clicks `Send` then the data transmitted data allowed to be displayed (although data is being transmitted thru the connection even before `Send` is clicked).
 This means the WebRTC ReqRes cant really be saved in history or re-connected beyond the first connection.

 Areas for improvement:

 - Currently our WebRTC only works as the connection initiator.
 A next step would be the `Add Answer` button which allows Swell to be on the receiver end of the connection.
+- Currently our WebRTC end-to-end testing is read only from the previous implementation.
+It would be a highly valuable addition to modify the old testing to test the current implementation of webRTC.
+Integration testing has been started but needs to be finished.
+Relevant files include
+  - End-to-End:'test/**tests**/subSuites/webRTCTest.js'
+  - Integration: 'test/**tests**/IntegrationTests/webRTCIntegrationTests'

 ### _Incomplete E2E testing coverage_

 Some of the following features either have broken, incomplete, or no E2E testing coverage in the repository:

+- webRTC
 - tRPC
 - OpenAPI
 - Mock server